MinyoungWoo-Eric/ISOM5240_EricWoo/README.md

 ## 📝 License

-Provided for educational use as part of the **ISOM5240 Individual Assignment**.
+Provided for educational use as part of the **Individual Project**.